3dfosi/m2-nginx/README.md

 [![Production Architecture](readme/m2-arch-redacted-v3.jpg)](readme/m2-arch-redacted-v3.jpg)

+For more background of where this repo came from, you can read this [blog post](https://hkdb.medium.com/single-command-magento-2-setup-67c041a032d1).

 ## SUPPORT US!

 If this repo was useful to you, feel free to buy us some coffees! :)